Undergraduate

 Most institutions have an Educational Access Scheme (EAS) for applicants who have experienced long-term educational disadvantage.
 To qualify, applicants must demonstrate that their educational performance during years 11 and/or 12 or equivalent has been seriously affected by circumstances beyond their control.

-For further information about EAS, or to obtain a booklet and application form, call the Student Support Team on 1300 897 669 or contact UAC (opens in a new window).
+For further information about EAS, or to obtain a booklet and application form, call the Student Support Team on 1300 668 370 or visit UAC (opens in a new window).

-Western Sydney University is recognised as an Elite Athlete-Friendly university.
-Students who have been disadvantaged during their current or previous year 12 studies due to performance and training commitments are encouraged to apply for the Elite Athletes or Performers bonus scheme.
+Western Sydney University is recognised as an Elite Athlete or Performer Friendly university.
+Students who have been disadvantaged during their current or previous year 12 studies due to performance and training commitments are encouraged to apply for the Elite Athletes and Performers scheme (EAPS).

 Schools Recommendation Scheme